Henna Cake Tutorial in Buttercream

 We started with an 8 inch tier, frosted with Fluffy Vanilla Buttercream frosting (tinted Americolor Teal).
 Cake is on it's own cardboard cake circle cut down to size.
 Base coat of buttercream was smoothed with a Viva Paper Towel after the frosting had crusted.

 Coloring Gels: Americolor Teal, Deep Pink, Electric Green (I used Deep Pink for my darker and lighter shades of pink)

-Misc: Waxed paper or parchment for practice, bench scraper or spatula for applying frosting, turntable (optional), disposable piping bagas
+Misc: Waxed paper or parchment for practice, bench scraper or spatula for applying frosting, turntable (optional), disposable piping bags

 Circle Cutters - 3 sizes (optional).
 You can use our templates if you'd like.
 (Fold the circles down to the size you need, and mark onto the frosted cake with a toothpick after chilling.)

-As I mentioned in the video, there are endless options to the designs that you can create- feel free to copy these designs exactly, or have fun experimenting with your own designs!
+As I mentioned in the video, there are endless options when it comes to henna cakes.
+Feel free to copy these henna-inspired buttercream designs exactly, or have fun experimenting with your own styles!

 The patterns look a lot more difficult than they actually are to create (love it when that happens!).
 It's just a lot of repetition of simple shapes.

 However, if you aren't a fan of lots of piping.. you can find henna stencils at online cake supply shops also!